Posted 08.17.2022 by Tomori Uriel

-Takeaway: The goal is to provide a platform for peer-to-peer interaction, and for the sharing of ideas and learning from top B2B sales marketers.
+Takeaway: The goal is to provide a platform for peer-to-peer interaction, sharing ideas, and learning from top B2B sales marketers.
 Users can read any of the hundreds of educational posts available, share their thoughts, and even ask specific questions.

 ProfitWell is another revenue growth platform that leverages B2B community-building effectively.

 Takeaway: ProfitWell’s official community is on Facebook.
-This makes sense, due to the fact that Facebook is the world’s biggest social media platform, and there’s a great opportunity to connect with their audience there.
+This makes sense because Facebook is the world’s biggest social media platform, and there’s an excellent opportunity to connect with its audience there.

-Your goals and the type of community your audience wants significantly influence the type of online community you’ll build and grow.
+Your goals and the type of community your audience wants significantly influence the kind of online community you’ll build and grow.

-We’ve listed 5 types of online communities that will get you inspired, plus examples from brands.
+We’ve listed 5 types of online communities that will inspire you, plus examples from brands.
 If you’re unsure of the kind of community you should create, the following is a reliable guide.

-People want to gain new information, to know what’s going on, and share knowledge with like-minded people.
-If your brand is focused on creating an environment for knowledge-sharing, then a learning community will allow you to engage with a wider audience while also enhancing your voice and presence in your industry.
+People want to gain new information, know what’s happening, and share knowledge with like-minded people.
+Suppose your brand is focused on creating an environment for knowledge-sharing.
+In that case, a learning community will allow you to engage with a broader audience while enhancing your voice and presence in your industry.

 You can use a learning community to provide in-depth research, insights, and other exclusive content.

-A good example of a learning community is Wilmington Healthcare’s OnMedica community.
-Wilmington Healthcare is a B2B brand that uses its granular understanding of the national and local NHS to help its clients understand their audience and market better.
+An excellent example of a learning community is Wilmington Healthcare’s OnMedica community.
+Wilmington Healthcare is a B2B brand that uses its granular understanding of the national and local NHS to help its clients better understand their audience and market.

 The community provides specialists and GPs with the latest educational resources and opportunities to share and collaborate.

-The community has a unique verification process, meaning only doctors who are registered with the General Medical Council in the United Kingdom are allowed full access.
+The community has a unique verification process, meaning only doctors registered with the General Medical Council in the United Kingdom are allowed full access.
 This ensures the credibility of any information and knowledge that is shared.
-The community has become a prominent independent environment for doctors, offering a wealth of clinical reference materials and knowledge.
+The community has become a prominent independent environment for doctors, offering a wealth of clinical reference materials and expertise.

 Another example of a learning community is Adobe’s learning communities.

 This type of online community advocates for change.
-Their shared values are what brings them together.
+Their shared values are what bring them together.
 It’s a community where members unite to organize and achieve a common purpose.